 | Email Tres

 | Email Trudy

 Economic Development Manager

 Year appointed: 2019

 Andrews previously served as the Assistant City Administrator for the City of Smyrna, GA from 2017 to 2019, the Economic Development Director in Sugar Hill, GA from 2014 to 2017.
-His prior local government work experience took place in Temple Terrace, FL from he served from 2003 to 2014 in numerous leadership roles.
+His prior local government work experience took place in Temple Terrace, FL where he served from 2003 to 2014 in numerous leadership roles.